momoxiaocaiji/CS611-Legend/Readme.md

 20. MAHGame - the main class to create a MAHGame and start it.
 21. MAHGamePlayer - the player of the MAHGame
 22. Main - the class for running
-23. MainMarket - the only market of the game, every MarketTile will visit this market
+23. MainMarket - the only market of the game, every NexusTile will visit this market
 24. MainScanner - the only scanner of the game, every input will invoke this scanner
 25. Market - the interface Market for extension
-26. MarketTile - the market tile in the map, which will trigger the market
+26. NexusTile - the market tile in the map, which will trigger the market
 27. Monster - class as the Monster object
 28. MonsterCreator - interface of the Creator of Factory Pattern .
 29. Paladin - class as the Paladin object